 Annual Compensation -- Base Salary.
-In setting base salaries for 1998, the Committee reviewed information drawn from various sources, including proxy statements and surveys conducted by an outside compensation consulting firm of a selected peer group of companies in the aggregates, cement and specialty chemical industries, including those in the Performance Graph peer group on page 21, and of a selected group of general industry companies with comparable revenues to those of the Corporation.
+In setting base salaries for 1999, the Committee reviewed information drawn from various sources, including proxy statements and surveys conducted by an outside compensation consulting firm of a selected peer group of companies in the aggregates, cement and specialty chemical industries, including those in the Performance Graph peer group on page 21, and of a selected group of general industry companies with comparable revenues to those of the Corporation.
 The group of companies reflected in the compensation surveys was broader than the group of peer companies set forth in the Performance Graph on page 21 because of the Committee's belief that the larger group better represents the market within which it competes for executive talent.
 The Committee also considered the advice of independent compensation advisors.
-The targeted value of an executive's base salary is generally set at median competitive levels.
+The targeted value of an executive's base salary is generally set at median competitive levels although an executive's base salary may be higher or lower than the target to reflect the executive's responsibilities, level of experience, performance in past years and other factors.

 Salaries for executives are reviewed by the Compensation Committee on an annual basis and may be increased at that time based on: (1) the Committee's agreement on the individual's contribution to the Corporation, and (2) increases in median competitive pay levels.
+The competitive market rate and proposed individual salary for each executive is presented by the Chief Executive Officer to the Committee, along with data supporting the recommendations.
+The Committee retains complete discretion in awarding salaries for executives.
 The total cash compensation (base salary and bonus described below) for each of the named executive officers was at approximately the median compensation of executives having similar responsibilities in the compensation surveys, including those in the Performance Graph peer group.

-The base salary for the Chairman, President and Chief Executive Officer of the Corporation was increased during 1998 to \$575,000.
-This represents an approximate 10 percent increase from 1997.
-The rate of increase in 1998 reflected the Committee's unanimous agreement on Mr. Zelnak's continued superior leadership ability as reflected by a record number of acquisitions completed in 1998, and as demonstrated by the Corporation's continued excellent financial performance as to record sales and earnings.
+The base salary for the Chairman, President and Chief Executive Officer of the Corporation was increased during 1999 to \$635,000.
+This represents an approximate 10 percent increase from 1998.
+The rate of increase in 1999 reflected the Committee's unanimous agreement on Mr. Zelnak's continued superior leadership ability as reflected by a sustained level of acquisitions completed in 1999, the successful integration of the Redland Stone acquisition and the Corporation's continued excellent financial performance as to record sales and earnings.
 Under Mr. Zelnak's guidance, the Corporation achieved strong earnings growth and remained an industry leader in performance as measured by return on sales and return on investment.
 In addition, the Committee also reviewed base salary data for chief executive officers in the compensation studies and in the Performance Graph peer group.

 Annual Compensation -- Bonus.
 To encourage achievement of the performance objectives of the Corporation, a significant portion of annual compensation takes the form of an incentive compensation bonus.
-In 1998, under the Corporation's Executive Incentive Plan, the maximum amount that an executive could receive was based upon a percentage of that executive's base salary.
+In 1999, under the Corporation's Executive Incentive Plan, the maximum amount that an executive could receive was based upon a percentage of that executive's base salary.
 All of the executive officers participate in the plan, except for Mr. Zelnak, for whom bonus consideration is made outside the plan.
-In addition, the Compensation Committee exercised its discretion to make certain cash bonus awards for 1998 on a subjective basis to reward exemplary individual performance.